-- If you want to be sure that no third-party has access to your files you can also set up two-step verification access.
+- Additionally, to make that no third party has access to your files you can also set up two-step verification access.

 Dropbox is a great cloud storage service, but many users might have issues when working with it.
 So, if you need to add more protection to a file, by using a password, you’ve come to the right place.

-Dropbox makes it easy to password-protect files without the need for third-party software.
-Before you share a link to file or folder in your Dropbox, just set a password for the link so the recipient can only open it with the password you set.
+Before you share a link to a file or folder in your Dropbox, just set a password for the link so the recipient can only open it with the password you set.